thebusymorty/EpisodeTwo/readMEnow.txt

-This is just a simple read me file
+This is just a simple read me file.

+update-1